Do not buy print unless you are 100% clear about this…

 You need to be absolutely clear about when you need your printed materials from the moment you open a conversation with a supplier.
 It’s also useful to be aware that the print route you take, the material you print on and any special processes you require, can all affect delivery.

-A common mistake is to confuse despatch date with delivery date.
+A common mistake is to confuse despatch date with a delivery date.
 Some printers give you a date that your job is scheduled to be sent from the print room – but, of course, what you need to know is when it will hit your delivery location.

 Another area where confusion can reign centres on the phrase ‘from proof approval’.
 What this means is that the production process won’t actually start until you have approved the proof.
 Any delays here will knock on the delivery date.